boschresearch/blech-doc/website/content/en/docs/user-manual/expressions.md

 var c = 4 < 5 <= 6 // type error: cannot compare true <= 6
 ```

-This is different to C because in Blech booleans and numbers are incomparable.
+This is different to C because in Blech Booleans and numbers are incomparable.

 #### Comparison lifting